Last published: November 10, 2021

 What are depressants?

 Depressant substances reduce arousal and stimulation.
 They do not necessarily make a person feel depressed.
 They affect the central nervous system, slowing down the messages between the brain and the body.1

 They can affect concentration and coordination.
 They slow down a person’s ability to respond to unexpected situations.
 In small doses they can cause a person to feel more relaxed and less inhibited.1

 In larger doses they can cause drowsiness, vomiting, unconsciousness and death.2

 How are they used?

-How depressants are used depends on the specific type, for example alcohol is drunk and benzodiazepines are usually swallowed but can also be injected.
-Generally speaking, depressants can be swallowed, drunk as a beverage, injected, snorted or inhaled.
+Usage depends on the specific type of depressant, for example, alcohol is drunk but benzodiazepines are usually swallowed and can also be injected.
+Generally, depressants can be swallowed, drunk as a beverage, injected, snorted or inhaled.

 Explore depressants on the Drug Wheel